dhruv2102/MS2-Sorting-Algorithm-Visualizer/README.md

 ### General Tests

 1. Pages are loaded correctly
-    - Testing if pages was being loaded correctly
+    - Testing if the webpage was being loaded correctly
     - Result: Web page is being loaded correctly

 2. Clicking on Logo brings back to home screen